Firstp1ck/archinstall-rs/README.md

 - UEFI Systems
 - Best-Effort Partitioning and Simple Manual Partitioning
 - Only Grub and Systemd Bootloader
-- Only NetworkManager available yet
+- NetworkManager and Copy ISO Network mode available
 - Only Experience Mode "Desktop Environment" yet (due to NetworkManager)
 - No Encryption yet
 - No Custom Server/Repos yet